norseghost/norseghost.github.io/_posts/2018-10-03-social-work-and-power-dynamics.md

 Taken far enough, this lack of professional reflexivity turns into management saying outright "We do not exercise power here"[^truestory].
-Which is patently absurd, given the level of power and control exercised every day for a social worker to fulfill their responsibilities as care-giver.
+Which is patently absurd, given the level of power and control exercised every day for a social worker to fulfill their responsibilities as caregiver.
 To be fair, what is *probably* intended in the above statement is no *explicit* power, such as physically restraining or forcefully relocating someone.